Object-storage-as-a-service is a game changer for IT.

 In multi-tenant configurations, each tenant is a cluster of server pools (independent sets of nodes with their own compute, network, and storage resources), that, while sharing the same physical infrastructure, are fully isolated from each other in their own namespaces.
 Each tenant runs their own MinIO cluster, fully isolated from other tenants giving them the ability to protect them from any disruption on upgrade, update, security incidents.
 Each tenant scales independently by federating clusters across geographies.

 Since the server binary is fast and lightweight, MinIO's operator is able to densely co-locate several tenants and use resources efficiently.

 In the spirit of Kubernetes everywhere, MinIO runs on any public cloud provider such as Amazon's EKS (Elastic Kubernetes Engine), Google's GKE (Google Kubernetes Engine), Google's Anthos or Azure's AKS (Azure Kubernetes Service).

 With the introduction of the Operator and the browser-based Operator Console, MinIO has delivered a material upgrade to its already strong Kubernetes story.
 Now, without even knowing how to spell Kubernetes, IT administrators can provision multi-tenant object storage as a service across hybrid cloud environments.

 Get started and download MinIO!
 We have a tutorial, Simplifying Object Storage as a Service with Kubernetes and MinIO’s Operator, that can help you take the first steps.
-As always, if you have any questions to join our Slack Channel , drop us a note at firstname.lastname@example.org or use the Ask an Expert button.
+As always, if you have any questions to join our Slack Channel or drop us a note at firstname.lastname@example.org.
 We are here to help you - whichever interface option you select.